The Wallace Library staff is committed to providing access to all collections, services, and programs to all members of the Wheaton Community.

 Computing Equipment: Software and Hardware

 The library’s Kurzweil machine is located in the Atrium on the Main Level near the front desk.
+You can also request a Kurzweil account for your own machine by contacting Autumn Grant, Associate Director for Accessibility Services, at (508) 286-8215.

 The library’s Optelec digital magnifier is located in the Atrium on the Main Level near the front desk.